Mississippi Income Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 A Mississippi Miller Trust (Qualified Income Trust) is an irrevocable trust used to qualify a Medicaid applicant whose monthly income exceeds the Mississippi long-term-care income cap of $2,982 per month (CMS January 2026 figures).
 The trust must be drafted, signed, and funded in the same calendar month using the official Mississippi Medicaid template (Mississippi Administrative Code Title 23, Part 103, Rule 5.17 (Income Trusts) and Rule 5.18 (Income Trust Legal Forms); statutory authority Miss.
 Code Ann. § 43-13-121; federal authority 42 U.S.C. § 1396p(d)(4)(B) / § 1917(d) of the Social Security Act).
 Medicaid eligibility begins the month the trust is funded — there is no retroactive effect, and every month of delay is another month of full private-pay nursing-home cost ($9,581–$9,885/mo in Mississippi).
-This guide is the step-by-step operational walkthrough most families need: $129, instant download, money-back if Mississippi Medicaid rejects the QIT for a reason traceable to following the kit.
+This guide is the step-by-step operational walkthrough most families need: $97, instant download , money-back if Mississippi Medicaid rejects the QIT for a reason traceable to following the kit.

 The step-by-step playbook most Mississippi families need to fund a Qualified Income Trust without paying $1,000–$2,500 for an attorney to do what is, in practice, a few hours of paperwork and one trip to the bank.
 Built directly around the official Mississippi Medicaid template.
 Informational only — not legal advice.
+But it isn't guesswork: every step is drawn straight from Mississippi Medicaid's own published policy, with the citation behind each claim.

 - Built on Mississippi Medicaid's own .gov template